All posts

 5. Security — Verify official bridge URLs.
 Bookmark from GitHub or official docs.
 Never click bridge links in Discord, Telegram, or search ads.

-Best Bridges to Transfer ETH to Solana in 2026
+Best bridges to transfer ETH to Solana in 2026

 If you're comparing an Ethereum to Solana bridge in 2026, focus on total cost (gas + spread), output token type, and redemption steps.
 The right bridge depends on how you weight fees, speed, output token type, and security track record.